Milling a groove in wood with the router - how it works

 Tools

-• Disc grooving cutters: Various groove thicknesses, some with thrust ring (e.g. Lamello sizes).
+• Disc groove cutters: Various groove widths, some with a guide ring (e.g., Lamello sizes).

 • End and slot milling cutters: Various shank and cutter diameters, with two, three or more cutting edges; partly bottom cutting (face ground) or flank cutting.